-Medically Monitored High-Intensity Inpatient Services-ASAM Criteria, Third Edition, Level 3.7 Adolescent is an organized service delivered by clinical and support staff in a 24-hour facility.
+Medically Monitored High-Intensity Inpatient Services - Adolescent is an organized service delivered by clinical and support staff in a 24-hour facility.
 This service provides professionally directed evaluation, observation, medical monitoring, and addiction treatment.
 Services are delivered under a defined set of licensed professional approved policies and protocols.
 This level of care is for an adolescent beneficiary aged 12 to 17 who is experiencing impaired functioning in dimensions one, two, or three.
 These impairments may include co-occurring psychiatric disorders (such as depressive disorders, bipolar disorders, and attention deficit hyperactivity disorder) or symptoms (such as hypomania, severe lability, mood dysregulation, disorganization or impulsiveness, or aggressive behaviors).

 Medically Monitored High-Intensity Inpatient Service - Adolescent programs operate under protocols for the management of medical or behavioral health emergencies.
 Programs are staffed by an interdisciplinary team that includes physicians, nurses, addiction counselors, and behavioral health specialists.
-This team is who are able to assess and treat the beneficiary and obtain and interpret information regarding the beneficiary's psychiatric and substance use disorders.
+This team is able to assess and treat the beneficiary and obtain and interpret information regarding the beneficiary's psychiatric and substance use disorders.

-Support systems This service must include physician monitoring, nursing care and observation, available based on clinical judgment.
+This service must include physician monitoring, nursing care and observation, available based on clinical judgment.
 A physician shall be available to assess the adolescent in person within 24 hours of admission, and thereafter as medically necessary.
-Nursing staff A Registered Nurse (RN) shall conduct an alcohol or other drug-focused nursing assessment at the time of admission.
-The RN is and are responsible for monitoring the beneficiary's progress and medication administration.
+A Registered Nurse (RN) shall conduct an alcohol or other drug-focused nursing assessment at the time of admission.
+The RN is responsible for monitoring the beneficiary's progress and medication administration.

-Support systems This service must also include: have
+This service must also include: